Jahedul-Hoque/KDB-Projects/README.md

 ## **📂 Projects in This Repo**
 | **Project Name**            | **Description** |
 |----------------------------|--------------------------------------|
-| 📈 Market Data Loader | Load & clean market data from raw CSV
+| 📈 Market Loader File | Load & clean market data from raw CSV

 ## **🚀 How to Use This Repo**